 It is strongly recommended that, in addition to your standard means of access, you have an alternative plan for acquiring course materials, should your computer fail to function, or your Internet connectivity becomes disrupted.
 The MSU campus library is an excellent option if it is nearby; otherwise, most public libraries offer Internet access.
 If you have a laptop computer, then familiarity with local "hotspots" might also serve you well.
 It is your responsibility to actively and proactively address technical problems, therefore, develop a plan to address technical problems before they arise.
 If you need assistance with Blackboard the MSU helpdesk can be reached by phone at 417-836-5891 or by emailing HelpDesk@MissouriState.edu.
-You can also visit the HelpDesk@MissouriState.edu.
-You can also visit the HelpDesk@MissouriState.edu.
-You can also visit the HelpDesk@MissouriState.edu.
+You can also visit the Help Desk website for a live chat option.